BBC BASIC: Precursor languages

 At Dartmouth College, two mathematics professors wanted all students to be able to program on their new college computer.
 The existing high-level languages, like FORTRAN and COBOL, were used by professionals and not really suitable for introductory programming by non-technical users.
 In 1964, they created Dartmouth BASIC (short for Beginner's All-Purpose Symbolic Instruction Code) to be a computer language anyone could use.
 Having a formula-based syntactic structure, it is a simplified FORTRAN.

 A combination of factors led to BASIC becoming a major language in the late 1960s, and in the 1970s when the first microcomputers were being built, it was already the de facto standard for small systems.
 The introduction of the Altair 8800 cemented the position of BASIC as the first programming language introduced for the platform was Paul Allen and Bill Gates' Altair BASIC.
 As new micros were introduced, almost all of them ran some variation of BASIC as its primary interface.

 BBC's involvement

 During the 1970s, the BBC Continuing Education Department was considering how advancements in computer related technology would impact British society.
-Their Microelectronics Report in 1979 to the Manpower Services Commission describes formally their concerns about increasing polarisation and alienation in the workplace.

 The BBC required a microcomputer usable for demonstrations in their programming that could be purchased by the general public to enable the viewer to themselves experiment.
 They decided that such a microcomputer needed to be robust, have expansion capabilities and an implementation of BASIC compatible with Microsoft BASIC VN5.

 Jointly the government and the BBC established a public awareness and education campaign.
 This Computer Literacy Project (1980-1989) used the BBC's choice of the BBC Microcomputer produced by Acorn Computers Ltd. BBC BASIC was central to the user programming experience.